hassio-addons/addon-ssh/README.md

 ### Option: `compatibility_mode`

-This SSH add-on focusses on security and has therefor enabled only known secure encryption methods.
-However, some older client do not support these.
+This SSH add-on focusses on security and has therefore only enabled known secure encryption methods.
+However, some older clients does not support these.
 Setting this option to `true` will enable the original default set of methods, allowing those clients to connect.